krother/pandas_go_to_space/read_write_data/README.rst

    But they are generally friendly.

    Before your spaceship can travel anywhere, you need to set a course.
-   To find out where you are going, you want to load a **star map** with all three sectors:
+   To find out where you are going, you want to load the **star maps** that contain planets in all three sectors:

    :download:`panda_sector.csv`